jam-git-dot/soccer-team-analysis/docs/planning/development-plan.md

 This division extends the application with detailed dashboards for each metric category.

-### 4.1 Dashboard Navigation ⬜
+### 4.1 Dashboard Navigation ✅

-- [ ] Implement tab or sidebar navigation for categories
+- [x] Implement tab or sidebar navigation for categories
-- [ ] Create routes for category dashboards
+- [x] Create routes for category dashboards
-- [ ] Add URL parameter handling for preserving state
+- [x] Add URL parameter handling for preserving state
-- [ ] Build navigation state management
+- [x] Build navigation state management

 ### 4.2 Attacking Dashboard ✅